agnescameron/teaching-site/_posts/parsons/studio/2020-01-21-hello-studio.md

 ---
-layout: post
+layout: parsons_post
-title: hello, world!
+title: hello, studio!
-permalink: /class1/
+permalink: /studio1/
 categories: [git, HTML, CSS, JS]
 tags: [basics]
 assignment: Use the console editing tools we explored to re-imagine some websites that you use regularly.